dwcowan/RegClassifier/docs/README_NAMING.md

 5. Add or update tests: any new module or function must include a corresponding test file in `tests/`, and existing tests must be updated when module behavior changes.
-6. When introducing new identifiers in your code, **always** crosscheck this name isnt in use and **always** update the `identifier_registry.md` with new classes, class properties, class methods, functions, variables, constants, files/modules, tests, and other identifiers through a PR with your new code.
+6. When introducing new identifiers in your code, **always** crosscheck this name isnt in use and **always** update the `identifier_registry.md` with new classes, class properties, class methods, class interfaces, functions, variables, constants, files/modules, tests, and other identifiers through a PR with your new code.
+7. Add any new or modified class interfaces to [`docs/identifier_registry.md`](identifier_registry.md).
-7. Verify that any new or modified identifier has a corresponding entry in [`docs/identifier_registry.md`](identifier_registry.md).
+8. Verify that any new or modified identifier has a corresponding entry in [`docs/identifier_registry.md`](identifier_registry.md).
-8. Run the full test suite locally:
+9. Run the full test suite locally:
    - Placeholder tests must fail rather than being skipped or assumed.
    - Confirm that tests use fixtures via `testCase.applyFixture`.
-9. Run CI to ensure naming checks and tests pass.
+10. Run CI to ensure naming checks and tests pass.
 Locally, you can execute `runtests` or the `run_smoke_test` script to verify.

 ### Example